rreece/rreece.github.io/outline-of-philosophy/invitation.md

 ### Who do I want to reach with this project?

+>   The Vienna Circle aims at making contact with those similarly oriented and
+>   at influencing those who stand further off. [^VCManifesto1929]

 This project may never be polished enough to be pedagogical.
 The primary purpose of these pages is to collect and organize references of what I've been personally studying.